 There was a range of responses from participants who felt minimizing the number of facilities could have advantages.
-Participants acknowledged the difficulty in finding willing and informed host communities, and obtaining the free, prior, and informed consent of Indigenous peoples made multiple sites more challenging.
+Participants acknowledged the difficulty in finding willing and informed host communities, and obtaining the Free, Prior and Informed Consent of Indigenous peoples made multiple sites more challenging.
 However, there were concerns about the impact of a single location on the transportation of waste.
 Some participants cautioned about the importance of ensuring appropriate technical arrangements for different waste types located in the same facility, while others noted the cost advantages of consolidating expertise and facilities in a single location.

-The majority preferred using a centralized facility for intermediate level waste to enable greater control and oversight over the long lifespan of this waste, with potential cost and time savings.
+The majority preferred using a centralized facility for intermediate-level waste to enable greater control and oversight over its long lifespan, with potential cost and time savings.
 Centralizing intermediate-level waste was seen as preferable to limit potential risk exposure to one location instead of potentially endangering multiple ecological zones.
-The idea of co-location and centralization was more broadly supported for intermediate-level and high-level waste, than it was for low-level waste and intermediate-level waste.
+The idea of collocation and centralization was more broadly supported for intermediate-level and high-level waste, than it was for low-level waste and intermediate-level waste.
 The volumes of low-level waste are greater, and participants generally felt that leaving it nearer to the sites where it was generated or stored, rather than transporting it vast distances, was preferable.
 Regardless of the option preferred, community willingness was identified as a pillar for any disposal facility.